BRIDEBOOK

 Simplified

-— the onboarding flow to reduce early drop-off
+— the onboarding flow to reduce friction and early drop-off

 Contributed

-— to a visual refresh to modernise the interface
+— to a visual refresh, supporting the evolving rebrand

 Designed